Foreign Exchange Risk Definition

 - Availability of numerous new and innovative products to hedge the risk.

-- Risk can be hedged by pairing the open positions in currencies with exactly the same or exactly opposite foreign exchange movements.
+- Risk can be hedged by pairing the open positions in currencies with the same or precisely opposite foreign exchange movements.

 Disadvantages of Foreign Exchange Risks

-- Can result in huge losses even if there is a small movement in the rates where the open position is huge.
+- It can result in huge losses even if there is a small movement in the rates where the open position is huge.